It Takes So Little to Change So Much: Investigating the Robustness of a Danish Voting Advice Algorithm: Generative AI Usage Statement

 \section{Generative AI Usage Statement}

 No generative AI tools have been used to write the paper or analyze data, however, GenAI tools have been used as assistance for code writing and completion.
-For the latter, they have been used with human oversight, and we have tested and ensured the code works correctly.
+For the latter, they have been used with human oversight, and we have tested and verified that the code works correctly.